-(CBS Miami/CBS Local) — Harbour Town Golf Links hosts this week’s RBC Heritage, the PGA Tour’s second event since returning.
+(CBS Miami/CBS Local) — Harbour Town Golf Links hosts this week’s RBC Heritage, the PGA Tour’s first event after this year’s Masters.
 The famous course on Hilton Head Island first opened and hosted a tournament more than 50 years ago.
-Designed by the dynamic team of Jack Nicklaus and Pete Dye, it was completed, under time constraints, just in time to watch Arnold Palmer end a 14-month victory drought with a three-stroke victory over Bert Yancey and Richard Crawford.
+Designed by the dynamic team of Jack Nicklaus and Pete Dye, it was completed, under time constraints, just in time to watch Arnold Palmer end a 14-month victory drought with a three-stroke win over Bert Yancey and Richard Crawford.

 The beauty of Harbour Town, built on flat, low-lying marshy ground, is not just its serene and inspiring setting on Hilton Head Island, just off Calibogue Sound.
 It’s also in its strategic minimalist design, which was controversial at the time (as many designs with the Dye signature tended to be) with its harrowingly narrow fairways and small greens.